 My husband, Nick, has been a constant source of emotional, physical and monetary support in all my endeavours.
-He has been the supporting giant behind my work and has always been willing to run to the store to buy ingredients, wash dishes, build cake stands and transport cakes and catering supplies.
+When we were newly married, he insisted on paying for my voice lessons to fill-in-the-gaps between formal institutionalized study.
+I was able to study with world-class professors because of his support.
+We could barely afford it, but he always made it happen.
+In my culinary career, he has been the supporting giant behind my work and has always been willing to run to the store to buy ingredients, wash dishes, build cake stands and transport cakes and catering supplies.
 He would also, whenever he could, make sure I was fed and tucked-in for naps after pulling all-nighters – and would take care of the kids as I rested.
 If I was working over a weekend, he’d whisk the kids away for a fun day out and give me the house to myself.
 Whenever I had artist’s angst, he’d say “Babe, your kung-fu is the best”.
 Whenever I’d run across a difficult person he’d say, “Screw’em”.

 Our part-time nannies over the years: Agnese, Jill, Kim and Lauren.
 All wonderful people; patient, hard-working, compassionate.
 Jill and Kim were young Marine Corps Spouses who took a chance, came to my house to meet me and my family, and became invaluable to us.
 All four of these ladies were absolute consummate professionals.
 They understood my “bigger picture” approach to parenting and enacted these principles as they lent me a hand, watched the kids for “date night”, and took care of them as I was delivering cakes, working catering jobs or meeting with clients.